As far as popular tattoos go, the skull tattoo reigns supreme.

 Chest pieces are a great way to show off a rad skull design.

-Skull Tattoos on Forearm
+- Skull Forearm Tattoos

 If you aren’t afraid of a tattoo that can be tricky to cover, show off those pipes with a forearm design.

 Forearm tattoos can be small and playful, but you’ve got enough broad, flat space for something big and badassy.

 - Skull Tattoos on Thigh

 As you can see from our gallery, there’s more than one way to draw a skull.

 You’ll want to research until you find an artist who can represent your aesthetic.

 If you want a fun, vibrant, new school skull, for example, don’t go to the person specializing in creepy horror show designs.